tomerof/vue3-pdfjs-viewer-component/README.md

 - The component resolves the viewer URL at runtime with `new URL('../assets/pdfjs/web/viewer.html?url', import.meta.url)` (for Vite/Rollup this forces emitting a file URL).
 If that still yields a `data:` URL, it falls back to a public path as described below.
 - For Vite and similar bundlers, we also reference all files under `assets/pdfjs/**` so they are copied to the final build output.
 - Some build tools inline small assets as `data:` URLs.
 The PDF.js viewer cannot be loaded from a `data:` URL because it needs to fetch other relative JS/CSS files.
 To avoid this, the component now falls back to a file URL when it detects a `data:` URL.
   - Preferred: pass `viewerFolder` to point to a publicly served copy of the `pdfjs` folder (must contain `web/viewer.html`).
-Example: `viewerFolder="/assets/pdfjs"`.
+Example: `viewerFolder="/pdfjs"`.
-  - Alternative: set a global before mounting your Vue app: `window.__PDFJS_VIEWER_BASE_URL__ = '/assets/pdfjs'`.
+  - Alternative: set a global before mounting your Vue app: `window.__PDFJS_VIEWER_BASE_URL__ = '/pdfjs'`.
-  - If neither is set, the component will try `/assets/pdfjs/web/viewer.html` by default.
+  - If neither is set, the component will try `/pdfjs/web/viewer.html` by default.
-- Automatic copy for consumers: on install, this package runs a small postinstall script that attempts to copy `assets/pdfjs` into your app’s `public/assets/pdfjs` (or `static/assets/pdfjs`) if such a folder exists or can be created.
-This makes `/assets/pdfjs/web/viewer.html` available in both development and production without extra setup.
+- Automatic copy for consumers: on install, this package runs a small postinstall script that attempts to copy `assets/pdfjs` into your app’s `public/pdfjs` (or `src/public/pdfjs`, or `static/pdfjs`) if such a folder exists or can be created.
+This makes `/pdfjs/web/viewer.html` available in both development and production without extra setup.
 If you prefer a different location, use the `viewerFolder` prop or the global base variable.
-- If your bundler does not support `import.meta.url` asset URLs, set the `viewerFolder` prop to a publicly served path where you host the `pdfjs` folder (e.g. place `assets/pdfjs` into your app's `public/` and use `viewerFolder="/assets/pdfjs"`).
+- If your bundler does not support `import.meta.url` asset URLs, set the `viewerFolder` prop to a publicly served path where you host the `pdfjs` folder (e.g. copy `assets/pdfjs` into your app's `public/` and use `viewerFolder="/pdfjs"`).

 Dev example
-- The example app serves the library’s `assets` folder at `/assets` via Vite `publicDir`, so the viewer is available at `/assets/pdfjs/web/viewer.html` during dev and in the built example.
+- The example app serves the library’s `assets` folder at the web root via Vite `publicDir`, so the viewer is available at `/pdfjs/web/viewer.html` during dev and in the built example.

 Try the example locally
 - We include a Vite example under `example/`.